symptl/Graduate-Admissions-Python-Sample/README.md

 accomplish similar tasks.

 "main.py" drives the entire demo as far as actual array manipulation, repackaging into different data structures, and further method execution on those structures.
 It also gathers the timing and variable size data that is output at the end.
+The current
+"results.txt" and "randomized_list_int.txt" files are the official demo inputs/outputs but feel free to try it out for yourself according to the instructions below or to open up the scripts and get a closer look at the implementation.

 Requirements: The latest version of Python (scripts have only been tested on Windows), a reasonably powerful computer (eg